maxiCalderonBuono/maxiCalderonBuono/README.md

 ## What I´m up to

 + :rocket: I´m a carrer switcher
++ :rocket: When I'm not coding, I'm working as a sales engineer at a Danish company.
 + :rocket: Mastering React
++ :rocket: Learning Next & Qwik
-+ :rocket: Getting started with Blockchain
++ :rocket: In love with AI, travels and pets
++ :rocket: Happily married
 + :rocket: Reading [Zero to One](https://images-na.ssl-images-amazon.com/images/I/41XuzXCGLlL._SX306_BO1,204,203,200_.jpg)
-+ :rocket: Making plans to live abroad

 ## Languages and Tools

 <img alt="html5" width= "30px" align="left" src= "https://cdn-icons-png.flaticon.com/128/1051/1051277.png" />